-A little bit more about Keith Petersen:
+A little bit about Keith Petersen:

-I am a Central Oregon Real Estate Agent that knows the Central Oregon Real Estate market.
+I am a Central Oregon Real Estate Broker that knows the Central Oregon Real Estate market.
 Buying or selling a home can be one of the most important things you will ever do and I want to help make that experience as smooth and successful as possible.

 My extensive experience and expertise in the Sunriver, Bend, Redmond, Sisters, Caldera Springs, Crosswater and La Pine real estate market will benefit you whether you are looking to buy or sell a home in the Central Oregon area.